 Michel Rivera Bio

-Undefeated lightweight Michel Rivera is the latest boxer from the Dominican Republic to make waves in the sport.
+Lightweight contender Michel Rivera is the latest boxer from the Dominican Republic to make waves in the sport.
 The smooth-boxing Rivera carries the nickname "La Zarza Ali" due to his slick style and uncanny resemblance to Muhammad Ali.

 Baseball’s Loss Is Boxing’s Gain

 Michel Rivera was born in Santo Domingo of The Dominican Republic, which, after the United States, has the second-highest number of players in Major League Baseball.